J-O-B/ripe-recipe/README.md

 >Lighthouse (Google Chrome Dev Tools) was used to find and fix performance, accessability, best practices and SEO issues.
 A sample lighthouse report can be found below:
 >![Lighthouse Review](assets/readme/readme-supporting-docs/lighthouse.jpg)

 ### **Bugs & Issues**:

-Auto Submit Forms:
+> Auto Submit Forms:
 > On multiple occasions I came across a bug that was automatically submitting forms on page load.

 * Fix: This problem was solved by using an if statement in Python, paired with a ".click()" function in jQuery.
 This means that on clicking submit a forms submit button will be given the value of "1".
 This will then satisfy the IF statement in Python and submit the form.

 > Updating a record was deleting all other fields.
 (MongoDB)

-* Fix: One fix for this bug was to suppy all of the previous information back into MongoDB.
+* Fix: One fix for this bug was to supply all of the previous information back into MongoDB.

 > Deleting item from cart would delete all items with matching descriptions.